JCQuintas/style-genie/src/breakpoint/readme.md

 Media query strings generated based on customizable values.

-Default values are the most commonly used breakpoints, but it can be configured as you like.
+Default values are the most commonly used breakpoints, but they can be configured as you like.

 ## Usage